Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Conclusions

-Interpretations of quantum mechanics by definition cannot modify its predictions.
+The aim of our article is to show why the irreversibility associated with quantum measurements is \textit{not} a possible to overcome practical problem, but a fundamental one because of the very nature of macroscopic measuring devices.
+Note, that in his classic book \cite{peres2002quantum} Peres spells out the basics of our approach (page 376):\\

+``{\em Consistency [...] requires the measuring process to be irreversible.
+There are no superobservers in our physical world.}" \\

+Let us summarize our considerations on measurement (ir-)reversibility: \begin{itemize} \item Any theoretical construction based on quantum mechanics which extends or completes it, but does not challenge its formalism and Born rule for real laboratory experiments/observations giving classical signals/information on the obtained measurement outputs, is an \textit{interpretation} of quantum mechanics.
+That is, interpretations of quantum mechanics by definition cannot modify its predictions.
 Just as an interpretation of a literary text cannot modify the text itself.
-Thus interpretations add some meanings, ontic notions, whatever.
-As the addition does not change the predictions concerning any laboratory experiment, they are fundamentally untestable, and thus they are metaphysics.\footnote{Note that in contrast local realistic models, which were thought to be a possible interpretation (completion) of quantum mechanics, thanks to Bell's theorem turned out to be \textit{testable}, and thanks to the loophole-free tests of Bell inequalities, were falsified.} The assumption of in principle reversibility of measurements is, as we have shown, operationally untestable.
-Additionally a reversal of a measurement was \textit{not} one of the intuitions which allowed to guess quantum rules 100 years ago.
+Interpretations add some meanings, ontic notions, whatever.
+As the interpretational additions do not change the predictions concerning any laboratory experiment, they are fundamentally untestable, and thus they are metaphysics.
+The assumption of in principle reversibility of measurements is, as we show, operationally untestable. \item ``Unitary quantum mechanics'' differs from (standard, operational, orthodox, ``textbook", etc.) quantum mechanics in allowing the possibility of reversing measurements and in allowing the application of Born rule in situations other than these which lead to macroscopically observable events.
+The possibility of reversing acts of measurement is in fact equivalent to the possibility of performing a measurement on entire quantum laboratories, including experimenters.
+Such predictions, which go beyond quantum mechanics, are not testable, and actions to implement them are operationally impossible -- this we show using the quantum measurement theory based on the quantum theory of classicality which uses the mechanism of decoherence.
+Therefore we claim that {\em unitary quantum mechanics is an interpretation of quantum mechanics}, as it does not change operationally accessible predictions of quantum mechanics.
+As such it is metaphysics.\footnote{Note that, in contrast, local realistic models, which were thought to be a possible interpretation (completion) of quantum mechanics, thanks to Bell's theorem turned out to be a \textit{testable} modification of quantum mechanics, and thanks to the loophole-free tests of Bell inequalities \cite{Hensen2015}, \cite{Shalm2015}, \cite{Zeilinger2015} and \cite{HARALD}, were falsified as a possible description (law) of Nature.} \item The clinical examples are various versions of the Deutsch Wigner's Friend gedanken-experiment \cite{Schmid24} analyzed with the use of unitary quantum mechanics.
+In various versions of such an analysis of the Wigner-Friend situations the operationally impossible reversal of measurements is used, or the possibility of performing a measurement on entire quantum laboratories is postulated. \end{itemize}